cksystemsteaching/selfie/README.md

 > Application Binary Interface (ABI)

-Relevant for us here is that system calls are logically like procedure calls, possibly with actual parameters and return value, but in particular with a specific purpose that often requires special hardware support.
+Relevant for us here is that system calls are logically like procedure calls, possibly with arguments as actual parameters and a return value, but in particular with a specific purpose that often requires special hardware support.
 Selfie implements five system calls which we mention below.
 Similar to a procedure call, the return value of a system call is stored in register `a0`.
-However, actual parameters of a system call are not pushed onto the stack but stored in registers `a0` to `a3`.
-In other words, there cannot be more than four actual parameters.
+However, the arguments of a system call are not pushed onto the stack but stored in registers `a0` to `a3`.
+In other words, there cannot be more than four arguments.
 Here is a summary of the *system call convention* or *application binary interface* (ABI) that is a subset of the RISC-V standard and used in selfie:

-`ecall`: system call number is in `a7`, actual parameters are in `a0-a3`, return value is in `a0`.
+`ecall`: system call number is in `a7`, arguments are in `a0-a3`, return value is in `a0`.

 Let us have a look at the code from our running example that terminates execution of the program using the `exit` system call which happens to be identified by system call number `93`: